 Give me those 3 numbers and I’ll tell you how much we’ll make in a launch.

 So you NEED an email list in your online business… Alright… I think I’ve beaten that horse dead twice over now.
 I really, really hope you get how important an email list is.

 Literally, the success of your online business depends on your email list!

 Okay.
 So, you know you need an email list, now I know you’re asking, what tech system do I recommend?

-I use ConvertKit (affiliate link!) for my email list and am a darn happy camper with them.
+I use ConvertKit (Yes!
+That’s an affiliate link!) for my email list and am a darn happy camper with them.

 I’ve used other email list systems, all of which I found confusing, overly technical and straight up annoying to use.
 ConvertKit was the first email marketing system I found which I genuinely got and loved using.

 As my online business grows, ConvertKit is still able to keep up with me and do everything I need it to.